 Richie advises Roland to drop the case as it involves people he doesn’t want to get mixed up with.
 But when Roland finds a brand-new Porsche Cabriolet in the dead cop’s garage and Richie is part of a highly suspicious bust of an upscale crack house operated by drug kingpin Nicky Carr (Antonio Fargas) the two pals decide to team up and find out the truth behind the Central Park shooting and soon find out that it isn’t the crooks they have to worry about.
 It’s the cops.

 I remember seeing this movie in a 42end Grindhouse and having the weirdest feeling realizing that I was watching this movie in the exact same theater that Sam Elliott’s character lived in.
 The movie makes great use of 1980’s 42end Grindhouses as Roland and Richie meet in them and have shootouts in them.
 If you decide to see the movie, this is the 42end Street that you always read/hear me go on about.
 I’ve been in everyone of those theaters you see in this movie.
 Yes, including the New Amsterdam.
-So what.

 The 42end Street shootout/chase is one of the best action sequences in the movie but there are plenty of others to enjoy, such as the Coney Island sequence where Richie has a fistfight with a hired killer on The Cyclone.
 And in the last ten minutes of the movie, Richie pulls off something in this one movie that out crazies anything Martin Riggs ever did in four.
 If you’re a fan of Richard Brooks from “Law and Order” then you’ll get a kick out of seeing how he handles things on the other side.